Answers to all your questions about Ogi as a company.

 Our first phase will see us build to 150,000 premises, but we hope to scale this up considerably over the coming years.

-We continually review our plans based on a number of factors and the details of our next phase of build areas will be available on in the ‘For communities’ section.
+We continually review our plans based on a number of factors and the details of our next phase of roll out areas will be available on in the ‘for communities’ section.
 You can also sign-up online to receive regular updates and news from us about our future plans.

 Will I get notified if Ogi is building in my area?

 We will attempt to speak to you and let everyone living in an area know that we are coming.
 Customers that are directly affected by the build will also receive a formal letter from Ogi and our contractors letting you know what to expect, and when.